alexia-maria/IntroductionToRobotics/README.md

 # Homework 5

 Using the 4 digit 7 segment display and 3 buttons,you should implement a stopwatch timer that counts in 10ths of a secondand has a save lap functionality (similar to most basic stopwatch functionson most phones).

+The video of my homework is available on youtube: https://youtu.be/MK-Jhqv1ZpU